Skip to main content

 Real-World Examples of Johari Window in Marketing

-Let’s explore how brands use this framework in practice through Johari window with examples.
+Let’s explore how brands use this framework through Johari window with examples.

 Example 1: E-commerce Brand